EFForg/mozilla-central/httpse/README.md

 Getting Started
 ---------------

+After cloning this repo, make sure the HTTPS Everywhere submodule is updated:

+    git submodule init
+    git submodule update

-After cloning this report, the first thing you need to do is build mozilla-central.
-Go to the root directory of the reposity and run this to install dependencies:
+Then you need to build mozilla-central.
+Run this to install dependencies:

     ./mach bootstrap

-Then configure and build mozilla-central:
+Then configure and build mozilla-central (this might take a really long time):

     ./mach configure
     ./mach build